 Governance and Administration

-The Cabinet Office Political Group is responsible for the allocation of the Isle of Man Government's International Development budget.
-The Political Group consists of the Chief Minister Alfred Cannan MHK, the Minister for the Cabinet Office Kate Lord-Brennan MHK, and the Political Member of the Cabinet Office, David Ashford MBE MHK and Diane Kelsey MLC.
-The group is supported by the Chief Secretary and the Cabinet Office Executive Leadership Team.
+The Cabinet Office Board is responsible for the allocation of the Isle of Man Government's International Development budget.
+The Board consists of the Minister for the Cabinet Office Kate Lord-Brennan MHK, and the Political Members of the Cabinet Office, David Ashford MBE MHK and Diane Kelsey MLC.
+The group is supported by the Chief Executive and the Cabinet Office Executive Leadership Team.
 The External Relations Team in the Cabinet Office are responsible for the day-to-day administration of the Government's International Development funding.